 All economics concentrators are encouraged to complete a capstone project in their senior year.
 A capstone project is a culminating opportunity to synthesize and apply the tools and knowledge they have gained in the discipline.
+For students undertaking an ScB in computer science-economics, the capstone must comprise a capstone course in either the computer science department or the economics department.
 Capstones in economics can take the following form:

 - Honors Thesis

 - Concentration-Related Internship

 - 1385 Intergenerational Poverty in America